 There was even 12.9% who have been operating for over 15 years, showing how adaptable many developers have been – a necessity in this ever-changing field.

 A big chunk of respondents, 81.7%, have set up their own server before.
 Around eighteen percent haven’t set one up, but 5.9% of those would like to try it out. (cough, cough, SpinupWP can help make this easier cough, cough).
-We’re thinking about building a better local dev environment.
-Interested?
-Sign up to be the first to hear about it.

 The majority of respondents (87.6%) use a local development environment as part of their workflow.
 A local testing server can be one of the most important tools in a web developer’s tool belt.
 Can’t decide which local environment to use?
 We compared XAMPP, MAMP, Local and DesktopServer.
 A staging environment is a part of 82.7% of respondents’ workflows.
 For 3%, they didn’t use either environment.
 Let’s hope they aren’t running e-commerce sites like WooCommerce 😬.